roblascelles/CKOChallenge/approach.md

 .NET 6 seems blindingly quick!
 It also has support for [nullable reference types](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references) enabled by default for new projects, which seems sensible.

+I liked the challenge - the most interesting part, and possibly one deserving of extra mile bonus points, was applying TDD over clean architecture to progress through CQRS to full event-sourcing.